Why is Metal Slitting Important?

-Sheet metal and coil slitting is a process through which a wide coil of sheet metal is cut into narrower bands by circular blades, often called knives.
+At Service Steel, we use high-quality circular blades, often called knives, to slit large coils of steel.
 The knives’ positions can be adjusted to cut the metal into different width strips for a desired size.
-The general process takes the coil, unrolls it, slits the metal, then rolls it back up again, giving you several narrow width slit coils for your project.
-This process is useful for very precise requirements of coil or sheet metal due to the accurate and consistent blade positions.
+The general process takes the coil, unrolls it, slits the metal, then rolls it back up again, giving you several narrow-width slit coils for your project.
 Slitting your steel is an efficient and fast way to get the uniform measurements you need quickly, and can help make further processing easier.
+If you’re ready to get started, request a quote today.

 - Uncoiler: the part of the line that unrolls the metal and feeds it into the slitter